Error Mitigation Thresholds in Noisy Random Quantum Circuits: Statistical Mechanics Mapping

-\emph{Statistical Mechanics Mapping.---}Our rigorous analysis of the problem relies on well-established mappings from random quantum circuit dynamics in $D$ spatial dimensions to statistical mechanics models in $D+1$ dimensions \cite{Nahum17,vonKeyserlingk17,Jian19,Bao20,Dalzell2022,Dalzell2021,Deshpande22,Gao21}.
+To analyze the problem more rigorously, we turn to well-established mappings from random quantum circuit dynamics in $D$ spatial dimensions to statistical mechanics models in $D+1$ dimensions \cite{Nahum17,vonKeyserlingk17,Jian19,Bao20,Dalzell2022,Dalzell2021,Deshpande22,Gao21}.
 We outline the details of the mapping in Appendix \ref{app:statmech}.
 The approach we take is to expand $\rho_k \equiv \mathbb{U}[\rho^{\otimes k}]$ into a basis of operators based on representations of the permutation group $S_k$ \cite{Dalzell2022}.
 One can then derive update rules for the averaged state following each layer of gates, noise, and antinoise.
 In this paper, we focus on the two-replica case where the two operators are $ I$ and $S$ (the SWAP gate).
 We expect this model to be sufficient to capture many of the properties of the transition, as has been argued in the unitary case \cite{Nahum17}.
 Numerical evidence based on exact simulations is presented below that support this claim.

-Without noise/antinoise, $\rho_2$ has two fixed points $ I^{\otimes N}$ and $S^{\otimes N}$ just as in the Brownian circuit model.
+For a system of $N$ qubits, without noise/antinoise, $\rho_2$ has two fixed points $ I^{\otimes N}$ and $S^{\otimes N}$ just as in the Brownian circuit model.
 Configurations with persistent ``domain walls'' (i.e., mixtures of $I$ and $S$) are exponentially damped with depth in the model.
 As a result, the two fixed points can be interpreted as ferromagnetic ground states of an Ising-type spin model.
-In this interpretation, noise acts as a symmetry breaking field because it favors the identity configuration and damps out configurations with $S$ operators \cite{Bao20}. antinoise acts as a field in the opposite direction, but it also adds additional sign-structure to the problem from the second term in Eq.~\eqref{eqn:anoise}.
+In this interpretation, noise acts as a symmetry breaking field because it favors the identity configuration and damps out configurations with $S$ operators \cite{Bao20}.
+Antinoise acts as a field in the opposite direction, but it also adds additional sign-structure to the problem from the second term in Eq.~\eqref{eqn:anoise}.
 We account for this sign by labeling spacetime configurations of $I$ and $S$ operators by the sign of their contribution, then we can write $\rho_2 = \rho_2^+ - \rho_2^-$, where $\rho_2^\pm$ sum over spacetime configurations with a positive/negative sign.